Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 2.2 What advisers do the parties need?

 The parties usually employ financial and legal advisers to study the compliance and good standing of the target company and its assets, as well as tax advisers to develop a tax-conscious solution for the acquisition.
-Other advisers (e.g. technical, construction, environmental, HR, etc.) are required on a case-by-case basis, depending on the type of the target’s business.
+Other advisers (e.g. technical, construction, environmental, HR, etc.) are required on a case-by-case basis, depending on the type of business of the target.

 2.3 How long does it take?